docker/docs/integration_tests.md

-# Orca Integration Tests
+# Docker UCP Integration Tests

-The orca integration tests are built upon Docker Machine and the Go test library github.com/stretchr/testify.
+The ucp integration tests are built upon Docker Machine and the Go test library github.com/stretchr/testify.

 The integration tests live in controller/integration/ and wont run by